 - 1 teaspoon fresh thyme leaves, plus more for garnish

 - Salt to taste

 - Ground black pepper to taste

-- Pumpkin seeds for garnish
+- Toasted pumpkin seeds, for garnish

-- Add salt and pepper taste
+- Season: Add salt and pepper taste

 Barely adapted from: Watch Learn Eat